ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 - When price goes up, holders earn value in fewer tokens
 - When price goes down, holders earn value in more tokens
 - IPFS built into goptgc.com — users can run dApp locally
-- Designed to live forever on PulseChain
+- pTGC will live forever on PulseChain
 - Smart contract fully audited by SolidProof
 - Operating flawlessly since Oct 11th 2023
 - See token distribution on goptgc.com and ptgc-ufo.com